ArnaudValensi/prerender-schedule-from-sitemap/README.md

 ## How it works
-This is a simple service that only takes a url and returns the rendered HTML (with all script tags removed).
+This is a simple service that only takes an url and returns the rendered HTML (with all script tags removed).

 Note: you should proxy the request through your server (using middleware) so that any relative links to CSS/images/etc still work.